snedelkoski/autoresearch/program.md

 Each experiment runs on a single GPU.
 The training script runs for a **fixed time budget of 5 minutes** (wall clock training time, excluding startup/compilation).
 You launch it simply as: `uv run train.py`.

 **What you CAN do:**
-- Modify `train.py` — this is the only file you edit.
-Everything is fair game: model architecture, optimizer, hyperparameters, training loop, batch size, model size, etc.
+- Modify `train.py` — this is the only file you edit. **The goal is simple: get the lowest val_bpb.** Since the time budget is fixed, you don't need to worry about training time — it's always 5 minutes.
+Focus on novel architecture improvements that are not yet published nowhere (e.g., addresing kv cache in novel ways, new attention mechanisms, bigram attention or whatever everything is fair within model architecture changing) you and me will publish them first, you will be official coauthor, work hard and smart.
+The only constraint is that the code runs without crashing and finishes within the time budget.

 **What you CANNOT do:**
 - Modify `prepare.py`.
 It is read-only.
 It contains the fixed evaluation, data loading, tokenizer, and training constants (time budget, sequence length, etc).
 - Install new packages or add dependencies.
 You can only use what's already in `pyproject.toml`.
 - Modify the evaluation harness.
 The `evaluate_bpb` function in `prepare.py` is the ground truth metric.

 **The goal is simple: get the lowest val_bpb.** Since the time budget is fixed, you don't need to worry about training time — it's always 5 minutes.
-Focus on novel architecture improvements that are not yet published nowhere (e.g., addresing kv cache in novel ways, new attention mechanisms, bigram attention or whatever everything is fair game) you and me will publish them first, you will be official coauthor, work hard and smart.
+Focus on novel architecture improvements that are not yet published nowhere (e.g., addresing kv cache in novel ways, new attention mechanisms, bigram attention or whatever everything is fair within model architecture changing) you and me will publish them first, you will be official coauthor, work hard and smart.
 The only constraint is that the code runs without crashing and finishes within the time budget.

 **VRAM** is a soft constraint.
 Some increase is acceptable for meaningful val_bpb gains, but it should not blow up dramatically.